The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Turkey: Karen Fedorko Sefer of Sea Song.

 Macakizi Hotel.
 People like this hillside hotel’s gardens and comfortable rooms—and they love its views of the Aegean’s protected Turkbuku Bay, 45 minutes east of Bodrum Town.
 Most think the best views can only come from pricey suites, but Karen can book you an Upper Deck Seaview room where you’ll see the same vistas while paying a less-expensive rate.
 It’s just a few extra steps up the hill.
 Breakfast, lunch, or dinner, and use of the beach club are included.

 Restaurants the locals love

-In Bodrum: The town’s best seafood is at Korfez, a simple and beloved place where the only appropriate order is the fish of the day.
-But that’s not the only place in town for great fish: Gembasi’s regular crowd comes for its seafood pasta; fish stew is the must-try at the upscale Kocadon; and the marina’s Musto Bistro serves its octopus with grilled eggplant, homemade bread and affordable wines.
+Bodrum Town’s best seafood is at Gemibasi, a simple and beloved place where the only appropriate order is the fish of the day.
+(Gemibasi’s regular crowd also comes for its seafood pasta.)

 Meals worth the splurge